pycom/pycom-micropython-sigfox/readme.md

 * Improved AGC and ARB firmwares.
 * Adding -Wall -Wextra for compilation, fixing all the new warnings for cleaner code.
 * Fixed bugs in handling of FSK datarate.
-* test_loragw_hal now dumps the content of all Lora registers after configuration in reg_dump.log.
+* test_loragw_hal now dumps the content of all LoRa registers after configuration in reg_dump.log.

 ### Beta 7 (from beta 5) ###

-* Reduced number of SPI transactions to fetch a packet (improved number a packets par second that can be downloaded from gateway).
+* Reduced number of SPI transactions to fetch a packet (improved number a packets par second that can be downloaded from concentrator).
 * Streamlined build process, main target is now a static library: libloragw.a.
 * Change memory allocation for payload: they are now part of the struct for TX/RX, no need to malloc/free.
 * All RX chains can use any of the two radios now.